quantum-engineering-polito/CourseNotes/content/Qubit Electronics/02_Superconductive qubits/Superconductive qubits.md

 ![[transmon ng var.svg|500]]

-We can see that this case has the same problem of being very sensitive to variations of $n_{g}$.
+We can see that this case has the same problem of being very sensitive to variations of $n_{g}$: there are regions where a small change in the noise charge implies a great variation in the energy levels.

+Even so, we notice that the amplitudes of the fluctuations of the energy levels are reduced.

 If we keep increasing the ratio $E_{j}/E_{c} = 10$ we loose anharmonicity but we start getting a scenario which is more tolerant to the noise: